 The challenge did nothing to faze the younger man's shroud of spite. "...and to think I defended you when she went on about what a psychotic asshole you are!"

 Again, Metsuma laughed.
 "You weren't defending me, you were defending yourself.
 The Aggressive Conscience was always there inside of you, Cayman.
 I merely gave it the proper nudge.
 I did you a favor."
 He pulled the cell door completely open, allowing the guard outside to push a suspicious-looking handcart through.
 "I'm about to do you another."

-Viper and an entourage of Torino Officers then entered the cell after the guard, having been summoned by Metsuma to personally watch and learn what became of those who committed deliberate misdemeanor within the ranks.
+Viper and an entourage of Nightfall Officers then entered the cell after the guard, having been summoned by Metsuma to personally watch and learn what became of those who committed deliberate misdemeanor within the ranks.